Aewiyn/aewiyn/README.md

 ---

 ## ✨ In my free time
-I love exploring fantasy games and book, creating personal apps that will never come out and studying tech with a maté in hand.
+I love exploring fantasy games and books, creating personal apps that will never come out and studying tech with a maté in hand.